 Bullies usually feed off reactions, so curb your emotions and try not to let it show that they are getting to you.
 Avoid confrontation, but if you're in the right you should stand your ground.
-Bullies are often cowards, so don't be afraid to voice your concerns to your boss or an HR professional (particularly if it's your boss that's doing the bullying).
+Workplace bullies are often cowards, so don't be afraid to voice your concerns to your boss or an HR professional (particularly if it's your boss that's doing the bullying).
 If things still don't improve, you might consider finding another job.
 Either that, or get promoted into a position where they have two options: give up their bullying ways or get out.

 These smooth operators were the kids who would go through your bag, copy your homework and then get free lollies at the canteen because of their ‘hard work’.
 These days they are after big bonuses or an early promotion.

 To keep your work out of the credit thief’s thieving little hands, you may have to step up security on what you are doing.
 If you have a brilliant idea, keep it under tight lock and key until you have unveiled it to the boss.
 Make sure your boss, and no-one else, has regular updates of what projects you are working on.

 Sure knowing stuff is a positive thing, in fact it’s usually beneficial to doing a job, but some knowledge is best left to a friendly game of trivial pursuit.
 Two heads are better than one and if no-one else can get a word in at meetings because the self-proclaimed office Einstein is always showing off and sticking their hand up first, the fresh and original ideas may never get a chance to be expressed.